phetsims/qa/documentation/qa-book.md

 * *What?* This test exercises the full recording and playback process used for PhET studies.
 This includes recording data to and retrieving data from our data back end partner, Metacog.
 * *How?* First, make the recording using the link provided.
-Check that you are recording to Metacog by looking in the console.
+Make sure you are recording to Metacog by looking in the console.
 You should see the following: `Recorder initialized, sending data to: ["metacog"]`.
 When you are done, press either the back arrow or close the tab.
 You should be prompted to stay while the process finishes.
 Do not leave!
 Instead, press cancel and wait for the go-ahead to leave.
 (Firefox may not show the dialog if you use the back arrow.)